 How you will communicate with Brick HQ and the rest of the community

-Both network partners and market owners will be placed into a Slack workspace to collaborate with all of our Global Network Partners..
+Both Network Partners and Market Operators will be placed into a Slack workspace to collaborate with all of our Global Partners.
 There you can connect, converse and collaborate with each other!
 We think that direct communication with both Brick HQ and your community will help you succeed faster and better in building your shared powerbank network.